xnd-project/plures-ruby/xnd/CONTRIBUTING.md

 to the particular instance of `XndObject`.
 Therefore, whenever making a view, it is important to store a reference to the `mblock` in the GC guard so that the memory that the view needs to access for its data needs does not get GC'd in case the root object needs to be GC'd.

+## Infinite ranges

+Ruby 2.6 will introduce infinite ranges using a prettier and less verbose syntax, but for now we're stuck with using `Float::INFINITY` every time we want to specify an infinite range.
+This can quickly get tedious to type.
+Therefore XND introduces the following syntax for infinite ranges for references arrays:

+* Full range (`0..Float::INFINITY`) : `INF`.
+* Part range (`4..Float::INFINITY`) : `4..INF`.